Sridhanush-Varma/Resume-Matcher/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

+##  Attribution Requirement

+If you use this project in any form (website, app, service, or derivative code), you **must** include the following attribution in your documentation, website footer, or credits page:

+> Created by Sridhanush Varma – [https://github.com/Sridhanush-Varma/Resume-Matcher](https://github.com/Sridhanush-Varma/Resume-Matcher)

+Thank you for respecting the work that went into this project!

 ## License
-This project is licensed under the GNU License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.